 Regardless, QLED is very distinct from OLED, in that it isn't self-emissive, which means it doesn't produce its own light and still makes use of a backlight.

 What makes it 'quantum', according to Samsung, is that it uses a quantum dot colour filter in front of its LCD backlight, which improves contrast and color vibrance.
 (Technically, they should be called QLCD-LEDs, so we can't complain too much about its existing name.)

 So, really, it's not a next-gen display technology at all, just a tweak to LCD TV tech.
 However, that doesn't mean it's not impressive – it really is very good.

-The battle between OLED and QLED is a story about branding, and it's also about a South Korean rivalry.
+The battle between OLED and QLED is more of a story about branding than tech.
 Every single OLED panel found inside every single OLED TV is made by LG Displays, and every single QLED panel is made by Samsung.

-This is changing, with a new 48-inch OLED size, and long-term plans to ramp up production of panels of all sizes.
-Hisense has now ditched the technology, however – after a poorly-performing Hisense O8B OLED that didn't quite make the best case for the technology.
+Increased production should help to drop prices too.
+Though Hisense has already ditched the technology, after a poorly-performing Hisense O8B OLED that didn't quite make the best case for the technology.

 Samsung abandoned its efforts to make OLED TVs in 2014 due to low production yields, and only started talking about QLED again back in 2017.
 It's now trying to popularize the technology by getting other companies involved.